Swedish nuclear weapons program: Intended employment of nuclear weapons

-The shift in opinion at the ministry of defense
+The shift in opinion at the ministry of defence

-After the ardent nuclear advocate Nils Swedlund retired and turned the post of Supreme Commander over to Torsten Rapp, some officials in the Ministry of Defense began to express doubts regarding the nuclear weapons program.
+After the ardent nuclear advocate Nils Swedlund retired and turned the post of Supreme Commander over to Torsten Rapp, some officials in the Ministry of Defence began to express doubts regarding the nuclear weapons program.
 This can be understood in light of delays caused by plutonium enrichment challenges and growing cost estimates.
-The first skeptical views came from the Air Force and were announced in 1961 by Air Chief of Staff Stig Norén to his counterparts in other branches of the military and to the elected Defense Chief of Staff, Carl Eric Almgren in connection with the preparation work for the 1962 report.
+The first skeptical views came from the Air Force and were announced in 1961 by Air Chief of Staff Stig Norén to his counterparts in other branches of the military and to the elected Defence Chief of Staff, Carl Eric Almgren in connection with the preparation work for the 1962 report.
 As result, a special working group, the nuclear explosive group, was formed under the leadership of Colonel Åke Mangård.
 This group worked from June 1961 until February 1962 and conducted comprehensive analyses of the consequences and the military value of possession of nuclear weapons.
 Through influence of the Air Force, the 1962 report expressed a more ambivalent position towards nuclear weapons than the 1957 report, though it was still largely positive.

 It may seem paradoxical that the Air Force changed opinion on nuclear weapons given the expansion of the relative importance of the US Air Force following America's adoption of nuclear weapons.
 At the time, however, the Air Force was facing an expensive acquisition of the Saab 37 Viggen, and feared that a full-scale nuclear weapons program would compete with it for resources.
 One of the points that Norén wanted to investigate was what conventional forces Sweden could acquire if it decided not to develop nuclear weapons.
 It was the plan that the United States suggested Sweden to follow in 1960.
-However, it remains unclear whether or not this suggestion influenced Sweden's defense officials.
+However, it remains unclear whether or not this suggestion influenced Sweden's defence officials.

-The rumor that Swedlund was replaced by an Air Force officer sometimes arises given that the Ministry of Defense chose to prioritize new aircraft over nuclear weapons.
+The rumor that Swedlund was replaced by an Air Force officer sometimes arises given that the Ministry of Defence chose to prioritize new aircraft over nuclear weapons.
 Some have pointed out that the increase in flexibility was likely due to replacing Swedlund with somebody new, as his successor did not have a strong opinion one way or the other.
 In the 1965 report, the Supreme Commander took another step away from assuming a nuclear armed Sweden.
-Although they were still advocating for Swedish nuclear weapons in general terms, they were no longer emphasized in defense planning.
+Although they were still advocating for Swedish nuclear weapons in general terms, they were no longer emphasized in defence planning.
 They felt that there was an imminent risk that Swedish nuclear possession would be prohibited as a result of the ongoing disarmament negotiations.
 The report also looked favorably on the notion of defending Sweden with modern conventional forces as they now embraced the Margin Doctrine.
 The Margin Doctrine assumed that an invasion of Sweden would not occur in isolation, but rather as a part of a major conflict; in such a situation, a large power (e.g. the USSR) would be unlikely to deploy its full military forces against Sweden.